SEI-ATL-3-8/sequelize-bounties-main/README.md

 Note that if these aren't working, you should check your associations from the previous section!

 Back in our dbTest.js file, complete these one at a time:
 1. Look up Han Solo and save him to a variable.
 Look up Bobba Fett and assign him to a variable too.
-Associate the two with `hanSolo.addHunters(bobbaFett)`
+Associate the two with `hanSolo.addHunters(bobaFett)`
 1. Look up Han Solo, save him to a variable.
 Look up his hunters with `hanSolo.getHunters()` and save the result to a variable, then log that variable.
 1. Look up Bobba Fett, save him to a variable.
 Look up his bounty with `bobbaFett.getBounty()`, and log that variable.
 1. Add Dengar to Han's hunters, the same way we did in step 1.